devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 For people familiar with the concept, it can be considered a *if-this-then-that* instruction.
 For example: If the weather data from the simulator indicates rain is falling on the aircraft, we can set the windshield wipers automatically.

+There are two types of observables.

+**Permanent Observables** are coded observable serving a very specific purpose.
+The purpose often includes complex data transformation before it can be used by Cockpitdecks.
+Permanent Observables are derived from the Observable class.
+When identified, they all are instantiated and started.
+Permanent observables are part of extensions.

+Example of a Permanent Observable convert (latitude, longitude) into the closest weather station ICAO code.
+This cannot be done by simple calculations in a Formula.

-Observables are defined at three levels:
+**Configured Observables**, or simply Observables, are entities that monitor one or more variables and perform instructions when observable conditions are met.
+Configured Observables are defined at three levels:

 1. the cockpit level, available for the entire application, mostly all the time,
 2. the simulator level, available to monitor simulator-specific variables,
 3. the aircraft level, available to monitor aircraft-specific variables.

-Observables are defined in `resources` folder of the entity in a `observables.yaml` file.
+Configured Observables are defined in `resources` folder of the entity in a `observables.yaml` file.
 All observables are loaded at once in an Observables entity which contains them all and report their use .

 # Definition of Observables